Creatura

 - 27 % positive mentions

-The graphics of the game receive mixed feedback, with some users praising the aesthetics and realism, particularly in animal designs, while others criticize the need for optimization, especially on lower-end systems.
-The visuals are described as beautiful but inconsistent, with some players experiencing performance issues and finicky camera controls.
-Overall, while the graphics have potential, they require further refinement to enhance the gaming experience.
+The graphics of the game receive mixed feedback, with some players praising the aesthetics and realism, particularly in animal designs, while others criticize the need for optimization, especially on lower-end systems.
+The user interface and camera controls are noted as finicky, and while the graphics serve their purpose, there is a desire for more polished visuals.
+Overall, the game shows potential but requires improvements to enhance the visual experience.

-“The aesthetics are very pleasing, especially with the animals; one of my friends called the flatworms 'muppets'.
-I also appreciate the game's sense of humor with the descriptions of store items.”
+“The aesthetics are very pleasing, especially with the animals; one of my friends called the flatworms 'muppets', and I like the game's sense of humor with the descriptions of store items.”

 “Beautiful graphics, intriguing premise - figuring out which codons do what is incredibly fun, especially if you have any background in biology.”